J-c0d3r/Unity_CSJA_InfinityRunner/README.md

     1️⃣v1.3.0
     ♻️Readme refactored
-    ✔️Add feedback visual for player when your character receive any damage ✔️Add smoke FX when player are flying
+    ✔️Add visual feedback for player when your character receive any damage ✔️Add smoke FX when player are flying
-    ✔️Add enemy 06 like a kamikaze switching red and normal color ✔️Add spwan powerlife(randomly) to increase player's life ✔️Add movimentation like a sinusoid
+    ✔️Add enemy 06 like a kamikaze switching red and normal color ✔️Add spawn powerlife(randomly) to increase player's life ✔️Add movimentation like a sinusoid

     1️⃣v1.2.0
-    ✔️Add collison FX 03 when player or enemies explodes 🚧Add enemy 06 like a kamikaze switching red and normal color 🚧Add feedback visual for player when your character receive any damage
+    ✔️Add collison FX 03 when player or enemies explodes 🚧Add enemy 06 like a kamikaze switching red and normal color 🚧Add visual feedback for player when your character receive any damage

-    🛠️When player dies the game continuos running for 1.5 seconds 🚧General balancement in the game
+    🛠️When player dies the game continues running for 1.5 seconds 🚧General balancement in the game